TeddyKish/TelegramSoccerBot/README.md

 The prototype above will be implemented to completion.

 ## Unreleased: Version 1.1:
-* Enforce player-coupling/decoupling requirements
-* Remove goalies from the ranked list
+- [X] Remove goalies from the ranked list
-* Reorganize the framework
+- [ ] Reorganize the framework
+- [ ] Enforce player-coupling/decoupling requirements
+- [ ] Enforce removal of faulty rankings

 ## Version 2.0
     Some niche features, like: